LITTLE CHESTNUTS PRESCHOOL

 Out in the local community

-We pride ourselves on giving children the best experiences that we can that are meaningful and have impact on their development.
-On a daily basis children experience the outdoors where they collect bugs, plant seeds, make potions, build and construct and dig in the sand or soil for treasure.
+We pride ourselves on giving children meaningful, high‑quality experiences that have a real impact on their development.
+Every day, children enjoy our forest garden, where they can collect bugs, plant seeds, make potions, build and construct, and dig for treasure in the sand.
+These hands‑on opportunities spark curiosity, imagination and a love of the natural world.

-With parent permission they are also able to visit the park.
-We are so lucky that the nursery is so close to the park as this enables children to develop their gross motor skills by climbing, swinging and sliding on the various equipment.
-We also use the basketball court to throw, kick and catch balls.
+With parent permission, children also have the chance to visit the park.
+We are incredibly fortunate to be located near the park grounds, as this allows children to develop their gross motor skills through climbing, swinging and sliding on a wide range of equipment.

 Our nursery building is on the grounds of the High House Production Park.
 This heritage site is huge with lots of space for the children to explore.
 We have recently managed to secure our own allotment and have made friends with the groundsman who let us pick pears from the trees.